Picatinny rail: History

-Attempts to standardize the Weaver rail mount designs date from work by the A.R.M.S. company and Richard Swanson in the early 1980s.
+Attempts to standardize the Weaver rail mount designs date from work by the A.R.M.S. company and Richard Swan in the early 1980s.
 Specifications for the M16A2E4 rifle and the M4E1 carbine received type classification generic in December 1994.
 These were the M16A2 and the M4 modified with new upper receivers where rails replaced hand guards.

 The MIL-STD-1913 rail is commonly called the "Picatinny Rail", in reference to the Picatinny Arsenal in New Jersey.
 Picatinny Arsenal works as a contracting office for small arms design (they contracted engineers to work on the M4).

 Picatinny Arsenal requested Swan's help in developing the rail, but did not draft blueprints or request paperwork for a patent.
 That credit goes to Richard Swanson of A.R.M.S., who conducted research and development and acquired a patent for the rail in 1995.
 Swan has litigated in civil court against Colt and Troy industries regarding patent infringement.
 The courts found that Troy had developed rifles with rail mounting systems nearly identical to the MIL-STD-1913 rail.

-A metric-upgraded version of the 1913 rail, the STANAG 4694 NATO Accessory Rail, was designed in conjunction with weapon manufacturers like Aimpoint, Beretta, Colt, FN Herstal and Heckler & Koch, and was approved by the NATO Army Armaments Group (NAAG), Land Capability Group 1 Dismounted Soldier (LCG1-DS) on May 8, 2009.
+A metric-upgraded version of the MIL-STD-1913 rail, the STANAG 4694 NATO Accessory Rail, was designed in conjunction with weapon manufacturers like Aimpoint, Beretta, Colt, FN Herstal and Heckler & Koch, and was approved by the NATO Army Armaments Group (NAAG), Land Capability Group 1 Dismounted Soldier (LCG1-DS) on May 8, 2009.

 Many firearm manufacturers include a MIL-STD-1913 rail system from the factory, such as the Ruger Mini-14 Ranch Rifle.

-Design
+Design and construction

 The rail consists of a strip undercut to form a "flattened T" with a hexagonal top cross-section, with cross slots interspersed with flats that allow accessories to be slid into place from the end of the rail and then locked in place.
 It is similar in concept to the earlier commercial Weaver rail mount used to mount telescopic sights, but is taller and has wider slots at regular intervals along the entire length.

 The MIL-STD-1913 locking slot width is 0.206 in.
 The spacing of slot centers is 0.394 in and the slot depth is 0.118 in.

+Picatinny rails are typically made from aluminum, steel, or a combination of both.